-Statements concerning sexual misconduct that are directed to groups generally do not constitute reporting for purposes of this policy, even if a Mandatory Reporter is present or learns of the statement.
-This includes without limitation statements made in the course of public events such as rallies, vigils, or speeches, or statements on social media.
-If a person wishes to seek assistance from the university, they should speak directly to a Mandatory Reporter in a one-on-one setting.
+Statements concerning sexual misconduct that are directed to groups generally do not constitute reporting for purposes of this policy, even if a Responsible Employee is present or learns of the statement.
+This includes without limitation statements made in the course of public events such as rallies, vigils, or speeches.
+If a person wishes to seek assistance from the University, they should speak directly to a Responsible Employee in a one-on-one setting.

-Are there any exceptions to a Mandatory Reporter's duty to report?
+Are there any exceptions to a Responsible Employee's duty to report?

-There is one narrow exception to the reporting requirement for Mandatory Reporters.
-If the alleged sexual misconduct is harassment of an employee who is not a student and there is no allegation of sexual assault or other violence and the person receiving the report is not the reporting party's supervisor and no student or minor allegedly was involved, then a Mandatory Reporter may, in his or her discretion, decide not to report the incident to the Title IX Coordinator.
+There is one narrow exception to the mandatory reporting requirement for Responsible Employees.
+If the alleged sexual misconduct is harassment of an employee and there is no allegation of sexual assault or other violence and the person receiving the report is not the reporting party's supervisor and no student or minor allegedly was involved, then a Responsible Employee may, in his or her discretion, decide not to report the incident to the Title IX Coordinator.

-This exception recognizes that employees may wish to confer with coworkers about incidents of non-violent harassment without immediately triggering a university investigation.
+This exception recognizes that employees may wish to confer with co-workers about incidents of non- violent harassment without immediately triggering a university investigation.
 It applies solely to the reporting obligation addressed in this policy.
 It does not relieve any employee of any other reporting obligation he or she may have under any other policy or law.
-In all cases, all employees are strongly encouraged to inform their co-workers of their options for reporting workplace harassment or other sexual misconduct to the university.
+In all cases, all employees are strongly encouraged to inform their co-workers of their options for reporting workplace harassment or other sexual misconduct to the University.

-What are my duties as a Mandatory Reporter?
+What are my duties as a Responsible Employee?

-Mandatory Reporters are required to notify the university's Title IX Coordinator when they learn of sexual misconduct against any member of the university community, guest on campus, or participant in any university program.
+Responsible Employees are required to notify the University's Title IX Coordinator when they learn of sexual misconduct against any member of the University community, guest on campus, or participant in any University program.

-• Reporting should be prompt.
-A Mandatory Reporter should report an incident of sexual misconduct to the Title IX Coordinator as soon as is practical under the circumstances.
+- Reporting should be prompt.
+A Responsible Employee should report an incident of sexual misconduct to the Title IX Coordinator as soon as is practical under the circumstances.

-• Reporting is not discretionary.
+- Reporting is not discretionary.
 To be clear, aside from the single exception described above, the obligation to report sexual misconduct is not discretionary.
-A Mandatory Reporter may not, for example, decide not to report alleged misconduct because he or she believes it is not sufficiently serious, or because he or she does not believe it happened.
-These are decisions for the Title IX Coordinator and appropriate university officials to make.
+A Responsible Employee may not, for example, decide not to report alleged misconduct because he or she believes it is not sufficiently serious, or because he or she does not believe it happened.
+These are decisions for the Title IX Coordinator and appropriate University officials to make.